Edamame: When Green and Natural Doesn’t Equal HealthyUpdated: March 02, 2017Healthy Living

 Possibly the most worrisome research of all regarding soy consumption are the precancerous changes to breast tissue that can occur over time.
 If you want to know the truth about how an edamame habit can harm your breast health, Breast Cancer Boot Camp, coauthored with William B. Hobbins MD, Sellens provides striking, irrefutable visual evidence of adverse, precancerous effects on the breasts from estrogenic foods like edamame.

-Your breasts don’t lie and these pictures will no doubt have you rethinking your edamame consumption in a hurry if the green bean is your go-to snack.
+Your breasts don’t lie and these pictures of precancerous breasts from eating estrogenic foods will no doubt have you rethinking your edamame consumption in a hurry if the green bean is your go-to snack.

 Sprouted Edamame is Worse